anna-guinet/web-template/README.md

 # Web template

-Simple and responsive layout to customize for a personal website.
+Simple and responsive layout to customize for a personal researcher website.
 Template available in two versions: pure HTML text editing (`template/`) or with markdown (`template-markdown/`).

 Previews available for the different webpages: